 Crochet For Free Hello everybody!
 I hope you are enjoying this blog.
 I'm writing to just ask a quick favor of you.
 If you are enjoying this blog will you take a smidgen of your time to share this blog with your crochet friends and social networks?
 I'm trying to spread the word and thought maybe some of you might like to help.
+Thank you so much to those that have and take the time to help out!
 Also, I just added a link on the left sidebar that will take you to a list of crochet blogs (It's a very small list right now but I'm excited to see how it grows).
 Thank you so much!

 25 Crochet Techniques to Learn Cro-tatting – learn more Continuing on with the series, here is a list of 25 crochet techniques to learn to help jumpstart your crochet creativity.
 Some of them are specific techniques for traditional crochet and others are variations on traditional crochet.
 I’ve included seom information on getting started with learning each of these things.
 1. Do you learn better from words and still photos than video?
 Many people prefer to use the magic ring to start their in-the-round project.
 2. I like the tutorial from Stitch Diva that shows the anatomy of crochet stitch and explains where to put the hook to crochet in either the front or back loop only.
 3. The best resource for getting started is the WonderHowTo page that shows a variety of different variations of two color crochet including how to crochet using two threads at once.
 4. The most common crochet motif is the granny square so you can always start there but there are tons and tons of other motifs out there.
 5. 6.
 7. 8.
 9. 10.
 11. 12.